Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 ### Option 1: Create separate CDN enpoint which uses RMS as origin (recommended)

-1. Create and enpoint specifying RMS streaming domain as origin (it matches the RMS API endpoint domain)
+1. Create an endpoint specifying your RMS streaming domain as the origin (it matches the RMS API endpoint domain)
    ![Create CDN endpoint](img/cdn-create.png)
 2. Wait for the origin change to propagate in the CDN.
 This can take a while.
 To ensure that the new origin is available, you can check the URL in a browser: "https://{your custom CDN domain}/console".
 3. Then.
 To complete migration you just need to: